You are here

 1: Participate in each weekly discussion to demonstrate your competency.

 2: Each week you will be required to participate in one hour-long Online Meeting, with peers and USA-NPN Communicate and Connect Staff, to share ideas, ask questions of the experts and celebrate what you've learned.
-Meetings are on Fridays at 1 pm PST.
+Meetings are on Fridays at 1 pm PT.
 You must attend 7 out of the 9 scheduled online meeting sessions to receive your certification.

 3: Submit your three Major Course Deliverables.